Large Cage Dimensions

 Images & Portal Opening

-Please note that some images show our older style of loft which shows a standard grid at the top of the ramp.
-All deluxe cages now come with TWO Portal Grids.
-One placed horizontally for the ramp cut out, and one to put vertically at the top of the ramp.
+Please note that some images show our older style loft with a standard grid at the top of the ramp.
+This grid has been replaced with a Portal Grid which allows a larger opening for the ramp to swing up for easier cleaning and access.
 The Portal opening at the top of the ramp can be covered if desired with the optional Mini-Grid Portal Guard.
-The Portal opening allows the ramp to swing up for easier cleaning and access.

 Upper Levels are Good For